Consdata/consdata.github.io/_posts/2019-04-01-functional-introduction.md

 `A Monad is just a monoid in the category of endofunctors` - no..

-Jeśli interesuje Cię trochę teorii to odsyłam do fajnych wpisów na stronce biblioteki Arrowa (kotlin)
+Jeśli interesuje Cię trochę teorii to odsyłam do fajnych wpisów na stronce biblioteki Arrow (kotlin)

 * [The Monad Tutorial](https://arrow-kt.io/docs/patterns/monads/)
 * [Monad Comprehension](https://arrow-kt.io/docs/patterns/monad_comprehensions/)